New York Area Exoplanets Meeting

 NOTE: We will be replacing poster presentations with 1 minute lightning talks.

 For those attending, please remember to bring photo ID to check in with the security desk upon arrival.
-Entrance to AMNH is located off Central Park West below the main staircase.
+Entrance to AMNH is located off Central Park West below the main staircase (see map below).

 The dress code for this meeting is casual.